Blue State Blues: What 'Peaceful Protest' Really Is -- and What It Is Not

 More generally, the courts have ruled that the right to protest is not unlimited.
 There are “time, place, and manner” restrictions that the government can place on public demonstrations to guarantee public safety and to make sure that the rights of other people are equally protected.
 As long as the government does not favor (or oppose) the content of that speech, such restrictions are lawful.

 To qualify as a “peaceful protest,” a demonstration must not only be non-violent, but it must also be permitted by the government.
 And the government cannot deny permission — what is often called “prior restraint” — based on content.
-Anything can be said, or expressed, as a protest as long as it is not an imminent incitement to violence or lawlessness.
+Anything can be said, or expressed, at a protest as long as it is not an imminent incitement to violence or lawlessness.

 That covers what is lawful, and constitutional (and the Portland riots would not qualify).
 How about what is effective?